 Something old, something new, something borrowed, something blue.
 These tokens of love are a wedding tradition that is meant to bring the bride good luck on her wedding day.
 Incorporating something borrowed from your mother is a sentimental and sweet way to honor her on your wedding day.

 Wear her wedding dress.
 Borrow a piece of your grandmother’s jewelry from her.
 Wear her veil or use the lace from it to wrap your bouquet or create a garter.
-It’s a meaningful way to honor the generations of women in your family.
+It’s a meaningful wedding tradition to honor the generations of women in your family.

 One of my sweet brides chose to use her mother’s prayer book, which also belonged to her grandmother during her ceremony.
 It was a precious way to remember and include the women in her family in her wedding ceremony.